juju/docs/src/en/commands.md

    **Summary:**

-   remove service units from the model
+   Remove application units from the model.

    **Options:**